MIT-Emerging-Talent/ET6-practice-code-review/collaboration/README.md

 ## 404s Norms Summary

-> In 404s, we believe in collaboration as our main goal
+> In **404s**, we focus on effective teamwork, continuous self-development,
-> and a way to achieve things as well.
+> efficient resource use, and maintaining high-quality standards.
+We achieve
+> this by making clear communication, mutual respect, and adaptability.
+> Our goal is to **Grow** through **Collaboration**.

 <!-- group norms summary -->